 - Enter a name for the agent policy in New agent policy name.
 If other agent policies already exist, you can click the Existing hosts tab and select an existing policy instead.
 For more details on Elastic Agent configuration settings, refer to Elastic Agent policies.

-- When the configuration is complete, click Save and continue.
+- When you’re ready, click Save and continue.

 - To complete the integration, select Add Elastic Agent to your hosts and continue to the next section to install the Elastic Agent on your hosts.

 Configure and enroll the Elastic Agentedit